The Grinnell System has helped me become a better naturalist.

 The Berkeley Museum of Vertebrate Zoology had started a project to put all of its collected field journals online.
 This is a wonderful opportunity for naturalists all over the world, to read information and see the field notes of professional scientists.

 This is the only book that I have come across that discusses the method in-depth.
 I treasure my copy.
-It is also available from the original publisher, Buteo Books.
-At the same price, though.
+It is out-of-print.